 Claire Meaney, Director of Waterford Healing Arts, explains: “Beginning with a conversation, the artist will guide you towards deciding what kind of art you’d like to make and will show you some simple skills and techniques to get you started.
 The artist will visit up to three times to see how you’re getting on and to guide you towards developing your own style and confidence so that you can continue to make art independently after you have completed your one-to-one sessions.”

-Artist Caroline Schofield adds “We will bring materials and everything we need for each art session.
-You don’t need to have experience to take part.
-It’s amazing what people are discovering about themselves, abilities and talents they never knew they had!
+Artist Caroline Schofield adds “I bring materials and everything we need for each art session.
+You don’t need to have experience.
+It’s amazing what people discover about themselves, abilities and talents they never knew they had!
 Also, lots of people have experience of other forms of making, like knitting, crochet or using tools.
 All of this comes in very handy when someone is learning to paint or make art in other ways.
-Sometimes a person likes to have a family member or friend take part with them, which can work well, as they encourage and support each other, but we’re just as happy to meet someone on their own.”
+Sometimes a person likes to have a family member or friend take part with them, which can work well, as they encourage and support each other, but I’m just as happy to meet someone on their own.”

-Art at the Kitchen Table has been planned in accordance with public health guidelines in relation to COVID-19.
+Art at the Kitchen Table is planned in accordance with public health guidelines in relation to COVID-19.
 The schedule of visits may need to change, depending on changes to these guidelines.
-Participants will be notified of any changes.
+Participants are notified of any changes.